Welcome New Huskies!

 We are excited to meet newly admitted Business students at our in-person orientation programs this summer.

-"Do I need to take the MPE?"
 Answer: YESAll Business students are asked to complete the MPE (Math Placement Exam) with a 22 or higher, regardless of prior experience or academic plans.
 Scores will not impact student placement or advisor recommendations for MATH courses, but a passing score will help a student be better prepared for the business math curriculum, and allow for a productive conversation with an Academic Advisor at Orientation.

-"Do I need to take the Chemistry Placement Exam?"
 Answer: NOBusiness students do not typically take Chemistry courses, so the Chemistry Placement Exam is not required unless the student plans to pursue Chemistry separately or a specific STEM field which requires it (pre-med/pre-dental, etc.).

 The School of Business accepts applications of eligible UConn students two times each academic year.

 If already at UConn, it is important to work towards a parallel plan while you are preparing to apply to the School of Business to make progress towards graduation.

 There are many minors offered by the School of Business that integrate well into many majors outside of Business.